jawaharsGitHub/school-app/README.md

 ## Development server

+open the terminal and run this comment ---> npm install

 npm run app --> will run the angular application

 npm run api --> will run the back end server api